baharev/sdopt-tearing/docs/index.rst

 diagonal block with only black entries on its diagonal.

 **Executable Python code is also generated for evaluating the reduced system.**
-The Pyton code only serves to cross-check correctness.
+The Python code only serves to cross-check correctness.

 7. Classic tearing (as in the Modelica tools)
 ---------------------------------------------

 The (undirected) bipartite graph representation of the system of equations is first oriented (made directed) with matching.
-Then the strongly connected components (SCC) of this directed graph are identified.
+Then, the strongly connected components (SCC) of this directed graph are identified.
 This way of identifying the SCCs is also referred to as block lower triangular decomposition (BLT decomposition) or Dulmage-Mendelsohn decomposition.

-**After the BLT decomposition, some of the edges are torn within each SCC to make the directed graph acyclic.** Greedy heuristics, for example variants of Cellier's heuristic, are used to identify a tear set with small cardinality.
-The elimination order is obtained by topological sorting.
+**After the BLT decomposition, some of the edges are torn within each SCC to make the directed graph acyclic.** Greedy heuristics, for example `variants of Cellier's heuristic <http://dx.doi.org/10.1145/2666202.2666204>`, are used to identify a tear set with small cardinality.
+The elimination order can obtained by topological sorting.

-The plot below was obtained with this conventional way of tearing, the corresponding matrix shown in spiked form.
+The plot below was obtained with this conventional way of tearing; the corresponding matrix is shown in spiked form.
 The blue lines partition the matrix along the SCCs.
-For our running example, the BLT decomposition gives a large block, much bigger than those obtained by partitioning along the equipment boundaries, see at the :ref:`natural block structure <natural-block-structure>`.
+For our running example, the BLT decomposition gives a large block, significantly larger than those obtained by partitioning along the equipment boundaries, see at the :ref:`natural block structure
-This is not surprising as the example is a distillation column.
-This difference between the two partitioning is even more pronounced for realistic columns that are much longer then the one used in this demo.
+<natural-block-structure>`.
+This is not surprising, as the example is a
+distillation column.
+This difference between the two partitionings is even more pronounced for realistic columns, that are much longer than the one used in this demo application.

 .. image:: ./pics/ClassicTearing.png
    :alt: Classic tearing.